I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 Travel and Stay

 Yercaud is at a distance of 366 km from Chennai.
 The nearest railway station is in Salem Town.
-Overnight trains and day trains run between Chennai and Salem.
+Salem is well connected to all major cities in South India by road and rail.
 It takes 7 hours of drive time to reach Yercaud by car.
 The best route from Chennai is to take the GST road up to Ulundurpet, where one needs to take a right turn towards Salem Town.

 For more details on the other two offbeat hill stations apart from Yercaud, please read Three Offbeat Hill Stations in Tamil Nadu.